LMGPro300/The-Sun-Is-Dead/README.md

 Slient Hill 3 <br>
 > Don't worry your computer is fine, there is no audio <br>

+4 Elixir Freeze <br>
+> If you become in-between two buildings, you get softlocked lol <br>

 **LMK if you find any other bugs (I won't fix them)**

 ## ---> How To Play